 Matanga Hill, Hampi sunset point

-Matanga Hill is the most talked about place in Hampi, you can experience an astonishing sunset and an aerial view of the entire city from the hilltop.
+Matanga Hill is one the most talked about place here, you can experience an astonishing sunset in Hami and an aerial view of the entire city from the Matanga hilltop.
 Unfortunately, I couldn’t go there as the last ferry to hippie island is at 5:30 pm and I couldn’t afford to miss it.
 Otherwise, I had to take auto that would have charged around 1500 bucks to drop me to another side of the river!

 The Hampi island side has a lazy and soothing vibe.
 You can easily spend several days there, laze around in your shack or just indulge in endless conversations with strangers at the cafes.
 Hampi has a vibe that is hard to resist and where even strangers look like friends.